The-Powerpuff-Rangers/ecoseva/README.md

 ## How we built it?

 The mobile app is built using Flutter.
 The backend is built using Django and the AI model is built using Keras and Tensorflow.
 The backend is dockerised and deployed on DigitalOcean.

+To develop our proof of concept, we utilized cardboard for the casing, which is an easily accessible and manageable material.
+Our current design incorporates one IR sensor, two ultrasonic sensors, two micro servos, and two Arduino Uno R3s.

+We implemented the IR sensor to create a touchless lid for our dustbin by utilizing a servo motor to open and close it.
+The two ultrasonic sensors were employed to calculate the proportion of both the biodegradable and non-biodegradable sections of the dustbin.
+This helps prevent the issue of overflowing in our waste segregation unit.
+The final servo motor operates an internal flap, which aids in determining the correct trash bin for the waste to be deposited into.

 ## Challenges we ran into?